djp3/luci-utility/test/keystore/README.txt

 If you want to do this for production, then you need to get your ISP (like GoDaddy) to sign your csr.
 Then you need to import their chain of certificates in to your keystore instead.
 You can skip everything on the linux box.
+Some hints at the end.

 I followed http://www.zytrax.com/tech/survival/ssl.html#root-ca "Method 3" to create a self-signed root certificate:
 	1) logged into a linux box